Past Life Evidence in Children

 - Many children brought up information that only people very close to the ‘previous’ person would have know.

 - The child’s conviction that he identified with the ‘previous’ person.

 It’s also worth noting that in the strongest cases with many verified pieces of information, the distance from the child’s home to the ‘previous’ person’s home was greater than the distance in weaker cases.

 Also, this wouldn’t explain birthmarks matching the wounds of the ‘previous’ person.

 Desperation of the ‘Previous’ Person’s Family

-There is an argument for the deceased person’s family to want the child to be their reincarnated relative that they credited him or her as knowing more about the deceased than they actually did.
-In these cases, the evidence would not be valid because of innacurate memories held by the family.
+There is an argument for the deceased person’s family wanting the child to be their reincarnated relative so much, that they credited him or her as knowing more about the deceased than they actually did.
+In these cases, the evidence would not be valid because of innacurate ‘memories’ held by the family.